 About Our Work

-Metta Center for Nonviolence is a 501(c)3 organization that provides educational resources on the safe and effective use of nonviolence, with the recognition that it’s not about putting the right person in power but awakening the right kind of power in people.
+The Metta Center for Nonviolence has special consultative status with the Economic and Social Council at the United Nations.
+As a 501(c)3 organization, we provide educational resources on the safe and effective use of nonviolence, with the recognition that it’s not about putting the right person in power but awakening the right kind of power in people.
 We advance a higher image of humankind while empowering people to explore the question: How does nonviolence work, and how can I actively contribute to a happier, more peaceful society?

 “Nonviolence is the greatest power at the disposal of humankind.”~ Gandhi

 We encourage people in all walks of life to discover their innate capacity for nonviolence and to use its power strategically for the long-term transformation of themselves and the world, focusing on the root causes of injustice, competition, and violence.
 We aim to make the logic, history and yet-unexplored potential of nonviolence more accessible to activists and agents of cultural change (which ultimately includes all of us).

 “Whatever affects one directly, affects all indirectly.
 I can never be what I ought to be until you are what you ought to be.
 This is the interrelated structure of reality.”

 Values & Vision

 Our core values grow from the power that it is our privilege to explore—nonviolence: responsibility, human dignity, compassion, respect for all life.

 We envision a world transformed by an awareness of the true potential of every human being, where all of life is sacred and where all our social systems work in harmony with the earth.
 We see a world in which conflict rarely occurs, and when it does, can always be addressed by the creative energy of nonviolence.
 In this world, unarmed peacekeeping has replaced military intervention, restorative justice has replaced retribution, and needs-based economies have replaced consumerism, among other essential changes.